AFUtik/SQLite-Tools/README.md

 ## Queries
-To execute update or execute a query ->
+To execute an update or a query, use: ->
 ```
 SQLiteDatabase.statement.executeQuery(String query)
 ```

-To prepare statement ->
+To prepare a statement with parameters, use ->
 ```
 SQLiteDatabase.prepareStatement(String query, Object... args)
 ```